Unison equity sharing agreements are currently available in these states:

 A home appraisal is a report from a qualified professional that estimates the value of a home.
 When you buy a home, you will usually hire an appraiser to visit the home, review its condition and characteristics, find comparable properties that have recently sold in the area, and provide both you and the seller of the home with a fair estimate of its value.

-At Unison, we require home appraisals to provide an accurate valuation for your HomeOwner agreement.
+At Unison, we require home appraisals to provide an accurate valuation for your equity sharing agreement.
 To obtain an unbiased valuation, we use Appraisal Management Companies (AMCs).

 AMCs are far-and-away the preferred means for obtaining appraisals in real estate transactions.
 They provide a “firewall” between financial institutions and appraisers, as required by federal guidelines.
 If you would like additional information about AMCs and their position in the real estate industry, please see this page on the FDIC website.

 Please also note that the appraisal may return a value that Unison is unable to invest in.
-In those cases a Unison co-investment may not be available for you.
+In those cases a Unison equity sharing agreement may not be available for you.

-Note: after an AMC provides appraised value for your home, Unison applies a 2.5% Risk Adjustment to account for appraisal uncertainty, and to deliver your co-investment more quickly.
+Note: after an AMC provides appraised value for your home, Unison applies a 2.5% Risk Adjustment to account for appraisal uncertainty, and to deliver your funds more quickly.

 Costs of Appraisals

-In addition to our standard 3.0% transaction fee, customers who take a co-investment from Unison are responsible for the cost of their home appraisal.
+In addition to our standard 3.0% transaction fee, customers who obtain an equity sharing agreement from Unison are responsible for the cost of their home appraisal.
 (There is no appraisal fee for customers who choose not to work with Unison).
-If you happen to have a recent appraisal that meets some standard criteria, let us know and Unison will consider using that one instead.
+If you happen to have a recent appraisal that meets standard criteria, let us know and Unison will consider using that one instead.

 If both you and Unison accept the value from your appraisal, we will then reduce that value by a 2.5% Risk Adjustment.
 The resulting value is called the Original Agreed Value.